McDevon/taxman-engine/README.md

 - Option to use floats instead of fixed-point numbers as the primary number type
 - Tool to compute bezier curve values ahead-of-time
 - Use user-defined resolution instead of a hard-coded one

+## Contributing

+All contributions, especially issues, comments, and pull request are warmly welcome.
+This repository is maintained as a side project, and as such, it is unfortunately not possible to guarantee frequent updates.

+If you manage to get the engine running on any platform, please send me a [tweet](https://twitter.com/jussienroos).

+## License

+This codebase is released under the MIT License.